In Difficult Circumstances

 And this word means – the word content means “self-sufficiency.”
 This is not the removal of – I love what one commentator says: “He learned the secret of deep peace based on detachment from his outward circumstances.”
 And then he goes on to say, “This is not a fatalism which cuts the nerve of ambition or smoothes endeavors.
 No, it is a detachment from anxious concern about the outward features of this life.”
 This kind of contentment doesn’t mean you – “Well, I’m going to lay back on the couch and –” This is pressing on, being all you want to be.
 And in the midst of the ups and downs of life - a veritable peace in your heart, a satisfaction that’s supernatural.

 And the question I want to ask is, how do you get that?
 Paul knew it was a moving target.
 Paul knew from his experience that getting more and more and more wouldn’t do it.
 Paul knew – the philosophers of his day – there were multiple Stoics.
 He knew pretending that relationships don’t matter and saying, “Less and less,” isn’t it.
-And the apostle Paul is gonna say, “I’m going to share the secret.
-I will show you, in this text,” he’s saying to us, “how you can be content.”
-So let’s dig in.
+And the apostle Paul on this morning, on this day, and your life and mine is gonna say, “I’m going to share the secret.
+I will show you, “how you can be content.”

 I call it the “when/then” syndrome.
 Here’s the when: When I get married, then I’ll be happy.
 When I have a great job, then I’ll be happy.
 When my marriage is on all cylinders, then I’ll be happy.
 When we have a child, when we have more money, when we have a second house, when we remodel the bathroom, when I make the cheerleading squad, when I finally score this on the SAT, when I get into this college, when, when, when, then, then, then, then!
 It’s a lie.